Energy

 Geothermal

-In geothermal energy, we work with two systems:
+In geothermal energy, we consider two systems:

 • The “deeep” joint venture: